Grilled Cuban Flank Steak

-Grilled Cuban Flank Steak is a perfect main dish for any type of low-glycemic or low-carb eating plan or any phase of the South Beach Diet.
+This Flank Steak is a perfect main dish for any type of low-carb or Keto eating plan or any phase of the original South Beach Diet.
 If you’re making this for the South Beach Diet, remember the guideline to choose meat with less than 10% fat.

 Find More Recipes Like This One:

 Use Grilling Recipes to find more recipes like this one.
 Use the Diet Type Index to find more recipes suitable for a specific eating plan.
 You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, or on YouTube to see all the good recipes I’m sharing there.

 This recipe was first posted in 2006, and I have been making it since that time.
 It was last updated with more information in 2022.